Recent Biohazard Posts

 Crime Scene Clean Up

-After the various police units have finished processing a crime or accident scene, it is time for the cleaning and restoration process to begin.
-More times than not, these crime and accident scenes contain blood and other contaminants that can pose a serious health risks to all of those that come in contact with the area.
+After the police units have finished processing a crime or accident scene, it is time for the cleaning and restoration process to begin.
+Crime and accident scenes might contain blood and other contaminants that can pose a health risk to all of those that come in contact with the area.
 Here at SERVPRO of the Southern Worcester County, we have the proper response time, equipment, and experience to safely clean any crime scene.
 Our technicians are trained to follow OSHA and EPA standards to make any unsafe environment into a clean one.

 Some of our crime scene and trauma cleaning services include, but are not limited to: